My Top Clay Picks

 Workability:

 You will love the workability of this clay.
-It has a very nice consistency for throwing on the wheel. because it’s so soft be careful if it gets too thin.
-This clay also works great for hand-building and to make molds for casting.
+It has a very nice consistency for throwing on the wheel.
+Because it’s so soft, be careful if it gets too thin.
+This clay also works great for hand-building and making molds for casting.

 Firing Temperature: